iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.adph.exposurenotifications___v1.3/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="gov.adph.exposurenotifications 4 reviews"/>
 </p>

+> The app itself was easy enough to set up.
+I think most of the issues people are having with this all is not understanding it won't work as accurately if more people don't use it, and people not understanding how the technology works.
+I will continue to use the app and update my review later.<br> :date: __2020-11-27 07:41:56__

 > The Whole Problem With This Is Unless Everyone Uses App Kinda Useless Because No Matter How Many People I Try To Educate On The Importance Of Everyone Doing This No One Sees The Importance !
 Needs To Be Mandatory !<br> :date: __2020-11-23 03:04:20__